h5law/paste-server/README.md

 ./paste-server start
 ```

+## Daemon

+The `paste-server.service` file contains a systemd service script used to
+daemonise the paste-server instance.
+It requires the binary to be built and
+moved to `/usr/local/bin/paste-server` and requries the config file containing
+the MongoDB connection URI string to be saved at `/etc/paste.yaml` unless
+changed.

 ## MongoDB

 When setting up the database there are a few things you must do, ensure you